mivuzu/rv32i-v1/README.md

 ## Basic Operation

-At power up the FPGA enters memory-initialization mode:

-- A PC can read/write memory and control the CPU over UART using compact commands.
-- Starting execution switches the system into CPU mode.
-- Encountering an all-zero instruction (first 7 bits zero, likely unwritten memory) returns to memory-init mode.
+At power up the FPGA enters memory-initialization mode in which a PC can read/write memory and control the CPU over UART using compact commands.
+Actual CPU execution can be issued with a commands as well.
+While executing the CPU will ignore UART commands and will instead buffer received data to particular section in memory, see MMIO UART bellow.
+Reaching an all-zero instruction (first 7 bits zero) will stop CPU execution and make the system return to memory-init mode, where further commands can be issued.

 ### Host Command Format